Engine oil lubricates the moving parts in your car to reduce friction.

 How Do I Check My Car's Engine Oil?

-To check your car’s engine oil in just a few minutes, you will need:
+To check your car’s engine oil, you'll need:

 • A kitchen towel